edrapac/PyDar/README.md

 <b>Using ad-hoc</b>

-This is the quickest method to get the server up and running, once you have fulfilled all the above requirements, cd into this directory and from here run `php -S localhost:9000`
+This is the quickest method to get the server up and running, once you have fulfilled all the above requirements, cd into this directory and from here run `sudo php -S localhost:9000`

 Browse to http://localhost:9000 and begin interacting with the server.